Consuming OpenCV in a Windows Phone App

-You don’t actually need the .lib file if you choose to link at run-time instead of load-time and know the (probably mangled) function names – find out more here if you’re curious. :)
+You don’t actually need the .lib file if you choose to link at run-time instead of load-time and know the (probably mangled) function names – find out more in this MS article if you’re curious.

 Let’s have a look at the Windows Runtime Component (C++/CX) layer:

 When properly including the OpenCV header files and telling the linker where the .lib files reside, the Runtime Component builds successfully.
 When wrapping OpenCV functionality in C++/CX via “

 public ref” wrappers, it enables us to communicate between C# (and any other .NET language) and OpenCV.

 Ok, so everything builds.
 But when debugging the Windows Phone App and (indirectly) calling code the first time from the OpenCV library, the following exception is thrown:

 The specified module could not be found.
 (Exception from HRESULT: 0x8007007E)